MileHacker Logo

 Scenic Viewpoints & Natural Wonders

 Coastal way to Lučice Beach has superb views.
 The peak of the Castello provides panoramic views of the coastline.
-Red Rock formations formationss (Crvene Stijene) are unique red limestone cliffs best appreciated from a boat tour.
+Red Rock formationss (Crvene Stijene) are unique red limestone cliffs best appreciated from a boat tour.
 Their striking color is in opposition to the clear blue sea.

 Wildlife Viewing Areas